itu-devops/lecture_notes/sessions/session_09/Slides.md

 Step by step:
   1. Currently deployed application (Green) is serving incoming traffic
   2. New version (Blue) is deployed and tested, but not yet receiving traffic
-  3. When Blue is ready, LB starts sending incoming traffic to it too
+  3. When Blue is ready, orchestration / load balancer starts sending incoming traffic to it too
   4. For a while: two versions of the application run in parallel
-  5. LB stops sending incoming traffic to the "Green"; "Blue" is handling all the incoming traffic
+  5. orchestration / load balancer stops sending incoming traffic to the "Green"; "Blue" is handling all the incoming traffic
   6. Green can now be safely removed
   7. Blue is marked as Green...